arximboldi/lager/doc/modularity.rst

 .. admonition:: Horizontal vs vertical physical organization

    It might be tempting to organize your program in a *horizontal* or *layered* manner.
-This is, to have separate folders foll all your actions, models, reducers and views.
-If your model is reified in different UI's, maybe belonging to different applications, it might actually make sense to keep the views separate.
-However, actions, models and reducers are intimatelly tied to eachother, representing different aspects of the same interface.
+This is, to have separate folders for all your actions, models, reducers and views.
+If your model is represented in different UI's, maybe belonging to different applications, it might actually make sense to keep the views separate.
+However, actions, models and reducers are intimatelly tied together, representing different aspects of the same interface.
 For this reason, it makes sense to keep their definitions close, in the same folder or maybe even in the same file.
 This is what we call *vertical* modularization.

-   In this way, your code is organized not around arbitrary technical definitions, but around the features and aspects of your application.
-As you scale up your development organization, this will make it easier to work on various features as autonomous cross-functional teams that integrate product management, design, and full stack development.
+   In this way, your code is organized not around arbitrary technical definitions, but around the features of your application.
+As you scale up your development organization, this will make it easier to work on various features in autonomous cross-functional teams that integrate product management, design, and full stack development.
 The unidirectional data-flow design proposed by Lager helps building clear interfaces between these modules that reduce friction at the component, cross-team boundary.

    .. image:: _static/modules.svg
       :width: 100%